JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - We also have the `??=` LOGICAL NULLISH ASSIGNMENT OPERATOR - this will assign a value to the variable if the variable is 'nullish' - i.e. null or undefined.
 - We also have the `&&=` LOGICAL AND OPERATOR - this will assign a value to a variable if the variable is truthy.

-- <strong>For of</strong> loops can loop over entire arrays, and can give us access to the current array element that you can specify before the 'or' statement.
+- <strong>For...of</strong> loops can loop over entire arrays, and can give us access to the current array element that you can specify before the 'or' statement.
 You don't need to create a code block unless you have multiple lines.

+  `for (const element of iterable) {
+  // Code to run for each element
+  }`

+- the element represents the current value in the loop, while the iterable is the data structure you are looping over (i.e. string or array).

+- The `entries()` method returns an iterator that gives you `[index, value]` pairs for each element in the array.

+`const fruits = ["apple", "banana", "cherry"];
+for (const [index, value] of fruits.entries()) {
+  console.log(index, value);
+}`

+- Optional chaining - if a way of using `?.` to check if a variable or method exists.
+For example, if you use:
+-  `const city = user.profile?.location?.city;` - this would check if first user.profile exists, and then if the location exists - then it will return the city value.
+If anything is missing it just returns undefined instead of throwing an error.
+-  These can also be used for methods - i.e.
+-  These are frequently used with the `??` to ensure that there is another option/operant. - IMPORTANT
+-  These can also be used on arrays - i.e. `const users = [{name: 'James', email: 'hello@james.com'}] console.log(users[0]?.name ??
+'User array empty'):` - this will assess whether the value on the left `users[0]` exists, this would help to avoid having to use if/else statements all the time.